 - Ch.
 40R smart growth rezoning

-Prior to joining MAPC, Carlos worked for over ten years as a senior urban planner for the Boston Redevelopment Authority leading various neighborhood planning initiatives including the rezoning of the South End’s Harrison-Albany Corridor and the Newmarket Industrial Core, and the planning process for the New Balance district in Brighton.
-Before arriving to Boston for graduate school, Carlos also worked in Orlando as a community planning consultant, and as a planning assistant with the county government.
+Prior to joining MAPC, Carlos worked for over 10 years as a senior urban planner for the Boston Redevelopment Authority, leading various neighborhood planning initiatives, including the rezoning of the South End’s Harrison-Albany Corridor and the Newmarket Industrial Core and the planning process for the New Balance district in Brighton.
+Before arriving to Boston for graduate school, Carlos worked in Orlando as a community planning consultant, and as a planning assistant with the county government.

-Carlos holds a Master in City Planning from the Massachusetts Institute of Technology, and a B.A. in Political Science from Yale University.
+Carlos holds a Master in City Planning from Massachusetts Institute of Technology’s School of Architecture and Planning with a concentration in City Design and Development, and a B.A. in Political Science from Yale University.
 He also completed research abroad at the Università degli Studi di Padova in Italy on ethno-linguistic minorities and semi-autonomous regions within the European Union.

 Areas of Expertise: Community and land use planning, zoning, retail and housing market analysis, graphic design, urban design, physical development frameworks, accessible public participation, and waterfront planning.
-Fluency in Spanish, Portuguese, and Italian.
+Fluency in Spanish and Portuguese, and proficiency in Italian.